 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in October 2017 and May 2014.
-Both the G1X Mark III and the RX100 III are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+Both the G1X Mark III and the RX100 III are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX100 III) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 III is markedly lighter (27 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.